News & Events

 Eimantas Kiudulas, the CEO of the Klaipeda FEZ, comments that when the FEZ invested more than 3.3 million EUR into the project a couple of years ago, the company did not have any contracts or letters of intent pre-signed.
 The decision to start the project was heavily influenced by a comprehensive analysis of the market, advice from international consultants, and discussions with pre-existing and upcoming potential investors.

 “Throughout the last decade, the manufacturing and business environment has changed significantly: competition is up, the world markets are less and less predictable, the life cycles of both products and technologies have become shorter.
 For these reasons, we can see the trend of manufacturing projects becoming smaller and lighter, the idea needs to be tried out and realized faster and faster.
 Launch speed is becoming increasingly more important as a competitive advantage.
 As soon as we publicly announced the FlexStart project, we found a huge amount of interest, the FlexStart space was almost fully rented out before the building was even completed.
-It is natural that we consider the project successful and are making the decision to extend it with FlexStart 2 confidently.
-We are planning to start the building works this summer, with the first renters expected to be able to move in during the first half of 2020,” says E. Kiudulas.
+It is natural that we consider the project successful and are making the decision to extend it with FlexStart 2 confidently,” says E. Kiudulas.
 According to the CEO, the companies, which rent space in the FlexStart building can enjoy all of the benefits special to the FEZ zones, including zero corporate tax for the first 10 years in operation and a preferential tariff for the following six years.

 The Klaipeda FEZ invites potential renters to contact the company about the spaces in the FlexStart 2 building, while there is still the opportunity to not only pick the ideal space for them but also to adjust the plans to their need throughout the process of the building works, by making the floor load bigger, for example.